Develop a Variety of Skills Needed for the Medical-Surgical Environment

 There are a variety of vital skills that nurses need in the medical-surgical environment.
 Patient Management and Delegation helps nurses and nursing students build such skills by having them step into the role of charge nurse.
 They practice their clinical judgment and decision-making skills by setting acuities, scheduling, delegating and prioritizing patient care.

-Telehealth – Medical-Surgical Novice allows learners to meet three patients ranging from 46 to 74 years old who exhibit symptoms of chronic heart failure, hypertension, COPD, type 2 diabetes, and more.
+Telehealth – Medical-Surgical allows learners to meet three patients ranging from 46 to 74 years old who exhibit symptoms of chronic heart failure, hypertension, COPD, type 2 diabetes, and more.
 This virtual clinical allows students to interpret alerts to provide care and education to these types of patients using electronic data and telecommunications technology.

 Prioritization of Care®